 Young people aged 14-18 from Youth Scotland member groups can take part in the fully-funded Y2Bee Peer Mentor Programme to support young people in their community as peer mentors.
-Youth workers from Youth Scotland member groups can register their interest for the young people for the course.

 In addition, Youth Scotland will work with members to offer further training and support to contribute to the development of peer mentoring in their own clubs and groups.

 To ask a question or find out more information, please drop Mo Colvin (Youth Work, Peer Mentoring and Mental Health) an email at: firstname.lastname@example.org